Abhi-Umale/My-Android-Projects/README.md

-# Android-Development-Course
+# My Android Projects
-This repo contains my day-wise progress in Android Development
+This repo contains my projects and progress in Android Development.